Filipe-ac/Get-data-from-image/README.md

 ## About

-This code implements a Kivy based GUI for an algorithm to collect data from a graph printed on a image file.
+This code implements a Kivy based GUI for an algorithm to collect data from a graph printed in a image file.

 ## Dependencies
 - python 3